Debt limit deal gives Republicans a win on energy. Is there still room for a bipartisan agreement?

 For months, Democrats and Republicans have been working on a bipartisan package to speed up permitting for energy projects that could include provisions that both sides want.

-Democrats, however, did not get their electric infrastructure buildout, a concession that could limit their leverage in future negotiations.
+Democrats, meanwhile, did not get their electric infrastructure buildout, a concession that could limit their leverage in future negotiations.

 Some also argue that Democrats gave up too much and did not get enough on energy in the deal.

-A major driver for Democrats in the negotiations is the potential to build out more power lines.
-They argue that this is key to getting more renewable energy on the grid to fight climate change.
+A major driver for Democrats in the negotiations is the potential to build out more power lines, which they argue is key to getting more renewable energy on the grid to fight climate change.

 Republicans, meanwhile, have been pushing for more procedural changes that they say will speed up energy projects across the board.
 Such changes include limiting timelines that environmental analyses for projects can take and limiting how long challengers have to sue over projects.